Claims testing: how to validate brand messages before launch

 From "Kill 99.9% of all germs" to "All natural ingredients", claims give consumers a reason to believe in your product.

-What is claims testing?
+What is claims testing in marketing?

 Claims testing is the systematic evaluation of statements about your products or services to determine which ones most effectively result in the desired outcomes.